MARKET SNAPSHOT: Stock Market Pares Loss As Energy, Banks Bounce Higher

 U.S. stock-index benchmarks came off session lows on Friday as the market attempted to recoup some of the prior day's selloff that was partially fueled by a terrorist attack in Barcelona and rumors that an economic adviser to President Donald Trump might resign.

-The Dow Jones Industrial Average traded down 17 points, or 0.1%, at 21,731, but had bee down by as much as 110 points, while those for the S&P 500 index gained 5 points, or 0.2%, at 2,434, with a nearly 1% rise in the energy sector and a 0.4% climb in the technology shares keeping afloat the broad-market gauge.
+The Dow Jones Industrial Average traded down 2 points at 21,749, but had been down by as much as 110 points, while the S&P 500 index gained 4 points, or 0.2%, at 2,434, with a nearly 1% rise in the energy sector and a 0.4% climb in the technology shares keeping afloat the broad-market gauge.

 "I don't know how Bannon leaving is good for the $18 trillion U.S. economy but we are in a bit of news vacuum right now.
 If someone is banging a drum in the corner of the room then we're going to look at the drum," said Mike Antonelli, equity sales trader at Robert W. Baird & Co, referring to the seasonally lightly traded August trading period.